pulumi/docs/content/blog/learn-pulumi-inputs-outputs/index.md

 export const url = pulumi.all([alb.hostname, alb.port]).apply( ( [hostname, port]) =>  `http://${hostname}:${port}` );
 ```

 String concatenation is so commonplace that Pulumi offers a helper function for it.
-The `interpolate` function allows you to reference outputs without calling apply or all on any of
+The `interpolate` function allows you to reference outputs without calling apply or all on any of them.

 ``` typescript
 export const url = pulumi.interpolate`http://${alb.hostname}:${alb.port}`;